 - Early slot timestamps missing (~38 million slots)

-– Staking rewards accrue continuously but distribute at epoch boundaries (~2 days) – For accrual-based accounting (corporate validators), you need to track when rewards were earned, not just when distributed – Generic tools only show distribution date — missing the accrual timing needed for GAAP compliance
+Staking rewards accrue continuously but distribute at epoch boundaries (about every two days).
+For accrual-based accounting, teams need to track when rewards were earned, not just when distributed.
+Generic tools usually show only the distribution date, missing the accrual timing needed for GAAP compliance.

 The result: A Solana validator processing 150 SOL in annual rewards (~$35,000 at $230/SOL) might generate 50,000+ transactions that require Solana-specific interpretation to classify correctly.